A stableness of resistance model for nonresponse adjustment with callback data: Real data application

 We apply the proposed methods to estimate the outcomes mean $\mu=(\mu_1,\mu_2)=(E(Y_1),E(Y_2))$.
 Analogous to previous survey studies \citep[e.g.,][]{qin2014semiparametric,boniface2017assessment}, we split the contact attempts into two stages: 1--2 calls (early contact) and 3+ calls (late contact).
 Among the 9709 households we analyze, 1992 responded in the first stage, 3287 responded later, and 4430 never responded.
 We fit the data with working models $\pi_1=\expit(\alpha_1 +\gamma_1 Y_1+\gamma_2 Y_2),\pi_2=\expit(\alpha_2 +\gamma_1 Y_1+\gamma_2 Y_2)$ and $\pr_2(Y)\thicksim N(\mu,\Sigma)$, and apply the proposed IPW, REG, and DR methods to estimate the outcomes mean.
 The common odds ratio parameters $(\gamma_1,\gamma_2)$ reveal that the resistance to respond caused by the outcomes remain the same in these two contact stages.
-We also compute the complete-case (CC) sample mean.
+We also compute the complete-case (CC) sample mean and apply standard inverse probability weighting, regression and doubly robust estimation methods that are based on MAR and include the number of contacts as a covariate, which are respectively denoted by IPW$_\mar$, REG$_\mar$, and DR$_\mar$.